renatosviana/agentic-kafka-reference-architecture/kafka-avro-genai-streaming-poc/README.md

 ## This GenAI-enhanced pipeline

-This pipeline still produces AccountEvent and computes state (balance) via Kafka/KTable, but then it calls an LLM to generate a human-readable summary + classification/risk signal, persists the result to Postgres (account_summaries), and the UI displays a timeline of “explanations” (not just raw events), which is the key difference: AI adds interpretation on top of the streaming facts.
+This pipeline still produces AccountEvent and computes state (balance) via Kafka/KTable, but then it calls an LLM to generate a human-readable summary + classification/risk signal, persists the result to Postgres (account_summaries), and the UI displays a timeline of “explanations” (not just raw events), which is the key difference: **AI adds interpretation on top of the streaming facts**.
 ```mermaid
 sequenceDiagram
     actor U as User